The K-1 Fiancée Visa Roadmap (2025): A Complete Guide for a Filipina Fiancée

 Chapter 4: The Affidavit of Support (Financial Requirements)

-As the US petitioner, you must prove you can financially support your fiancee so she does not become a public charge.
-You will file Form I-864, Affidavit of Support, during the Adjustment of Status phase (and a similar form, I-134, for the embassy interview).
+As the US petitioner, you must prove you can financially support your fiancée.
 Your income must be at least 125% of the Federal Poverty Guidelines for your household size.
-For a detailed explanation, see our guide to the Affidavit of Support.
+For a detailed explanation and to see the current income charts, review our complete guide to the Affidavit of Support.

 Chapter 5: Common Pitfalls & Reasons for Denial